For the director of music. With stringed instruments. A psalm of David.

 How long will you love delusions? – ‘They that love sin, love vanity; they chase a bubble, they lean upon a reed, their hope is as a spider’s web.’
 (The Treasury of David)

 Know that the Lord has set apart the godly for himself – ‘ Therefore, it is no excuse for him to say, “I do but as others do.”
 He is to reckon his hours by the sun, not the town clock.’
 (Thomas Manton)

 ‘We set apart things that are precious; the godly are set apart as God’s peculiar treasure (Psalm 135:4); as his garden of delight (Canticles 4:12); as his royal diadem (Isaiah 43:3); the godly are the excellent of the earth (Psalm 16:3); comparable to fine gold (Lamentations 4:2); double refined (Zechariah 13:9).
 They are the glory of the creation.
 (Isaiah 46:13).
 Origen compares the saints to sapphires and crystals: God calls them jewels (Malachi 3:17).’
 (Thomas Watson)

 V4 is regarded as difficult to translate.
 Following the LXX, Eph 4:26 quotes as, ‘Be angry and sin not’.

-Search your hears – ‘”Commune with your own hearts;” when ye have none to speak with, talk to yourselves.
+Search your hearts – ‘”Commune with your own hearts;” when ye have none to speak with, talk to yourselves.
 Ask yourselves for what end ye were made, what lives ye have led, what times ye have lost, what love ye have abused, what wrath ye have deserved.
 Call yourselves to a reckoning, how ye have improved your talents, how true or false ye have been to your trust, what provision ye have laid in for an hour of death, what preparation ye have made for a great day of account.’
 (Swinnock)

 Verse 5 urges faithfulness to Yahweh.